-In this paper we show how external information from a word-word co-occurrence matrix can be used to improve the classification of tweets.
-The methods in this paper are particularly useful if the number of tweets in the training set is small.
-E.g. if the number of tweets is about a thousand, our results show a reduction in erroneous classifications with about 15%.
+In this paper we show how external information from a wordword co-occurrence matrix can be used to improve the classification of tweets.
+The methods in this paper are particularly useful if the number of tweets in the training set is small which is a very common situation given how laborious manual annotation of tweets is.
+If the number of tweets in the trainings set is about a thousand, our results show a reduction in erroneous classifications with about 15%.

-There are several interesting directions for further research using word-word co-occurrence information.
+There are several interesting directions for further research.
 We believe that the constructed methods in this paper are useful also for other sorts of documents and could be interesting to investigate further.
-It could also be interesting to evaluate the methods above for unsupervised tasks like clustering and topic modeling [22].
+It could also be interesting to evaluate the methods above for unsupervised tasks like clustering and topic modeling [2].